Blake-K-Yeboah/futuremerce/src/posts/improve-your-shopify-store-speed.md

 We’re not saying not to use images, however, its important to compress images you’re using as well as deferring off screen images from loading until they’re in view.

-Shopify does have some existing safeguards to prevent you from overloading your store such as restricting how many products you can show on a collection page at once.
+Shopify does have some existing safeguards to prevent you from overloading your store such as restricting how many products you can show on a collection page at once, this limits the amount of image requests made at once.

-However, its best to review the images you’re using and ensure they’re well optimized to ensure your store’s speed is poorly affected.
+However, its best to review the images you’re using and ensure they’re well optimized to ensure your store’s speed is not poorly affected.

 ### Testing The Speed